Hecter94/EndlessSky-PluginArchive/README.md

 ***Edge of Endless***
 - Overrides Luxury Accommodations and give it much higher space, bunks, and crew requirement, might make some ships that comes with it appears to have negative space and/or bunks.
+- Ship "Colossus" conflicts with a ship of the same name from Adamas

+***Adamas***
+- Ship "Colossus" conflicts with a ship of the same name from Edge of Endless

 ***ES-Restock***
 - Gatling gun texture has empty space at 200px tall, resultuing in the outfit display being 10px lower than others